kingst/ecs150-projects/project4/README.md

 directory, but make sure that your utilities can handle multiple different disk image configurations and contents.

+To implement your file system utilities, you'll want to have implementaitons for read-only functions within `LocalFileSystem.cpp` and use these functions to implement the utilities.
+In particular, you should implement `stat` and `read` to implement `ds3ls` and `ds3cat` (remember, the root directory is always inode 0 in our file system).
+For `ds3bits` you'll want to implement `readSuperBlock`, `readInodeBitmap`, and `readDataBitmap`.

+Our hope is that with these utilities you can ensure that your read-only functions work and you can use these utilities to help debug as you implement more functionality.

 Note: We will only test your utilities on correct disk images -- you can assume that all data on disk in the test cases is consistent and correct.